ESSENTIAL INFORMATION FOR BIDDERS

 Tax Foreclosure Sales are conducted a little bit differently in each location.
 It is important for investors to understand how the process works so that they are well equipped for successful bidding.
 If you are an investor, please note that county courthouses may have different hours of operation, locations, auction procedures and upset bid requirements.
 We encourage you to review what the sale process looks like in the location of which you are interested in purchasing property.

 About Foreclosure Listings

-Look over our foreclosure listings for if you are interested in investing.
+Look over our foreclosure listings if you are interested in investing.

-A tax foreclosure property is a piece of real estate that will be sold by the municipal or county government to raise money to cover delinquent taxes.
+A tax foreclosure property will be sold by the municipal or county government to raise money to cover delinquent taxes.
 In North Carolina, liens can be placed on properties for unpaid income taxes, just like the IRS can impose a lien for unpaid federal taxes.
 At The Kania Law Firm, we represent county and municipal governments to collect delinquent taxes by selling foreclosure listings at auctions to interested buyers.